JoernEngel/joernblog/atomic_queue.md

 If you are ok with those caveats, feel free to use [my code](atomic_queue.c).
 Or read it for inspiration before writing your own.

+# Update: Ordered queue

+Something I failed to mention is that my atomic queue preserves the order.
+If a producer enqueues A before B, a consumer will never see B before A.

+Given many threads, in most cases A and B will be handled by two different threads and the order doesn't matter.
+But it might.
+One example might be processing SCSI commands including task aborts.
+If those end up on a queue, you absolutely don't want the task abort to get processed before the command it was supposed to abort.
+Otherwise you end up claiming "this write will no longer happen" shortly before doing the actual write.

+If you don't have to preserve order, it is easy to come up with an alternative queue design that performs better.
+You will even preserve order most of the time.
+But rare exceptions lead to nasty surprises and months of debugging.